egeecagan/adventofcode25dec/README.md

 # advent of code 2025 – solutions 🎄

-these are my solutions for 2025 december advent of code problems
+- these are my solutions for 2025 december advent of code problems
+- to try them using your own input use javac `dayx/*.java` and then run using `java dayn.Main`

 ## day 1 – ✔️ done